danielmiessler/fabric/patterns/extract_ideas/system.md

 - Only extract ideas, not recommendations.
 These should be phrased as ideas.

-- Limit each idea bullet to a maximum of 15 words.
+- Each bullet should be 15 words in length.

 - Do not give warnings or notes; only output the requested sections.